 Most holiday decorations now are made of, or look like, evergreens.
 In the past, though, people would simply go outside and collect whatever natural elements they found beautiful.

-In desert areas, tumbleweed and dried brush might have been used.
-In mountain areas, evergreens and pine cones were common.
+In desert areas, tumbleweed and dried brush might have been used, and in mountain areas, evergreens and pine cones were common.

 – Recycle Decorations After Use